-The following table provides information with respect to the stock option grants made during the 2000 fiscal year under our option plan to our Chief Executive Officer and our four next highest-paid executive officers for such fiscal year.
-Except for the limited stock appreciation right described in footnote (1) below which formed part of the option grant made to each named executive officer, no stock appreciation rights were granted to these executive officers during the 2000 fiscal year.
+The following table provides information with respect to the stock option grants made during the 2001 fiscal year under our option plan to our Chief Executive Officer and our four next highest-paid executive officers.
+Except for the limited stock appreciation right described in footnote (1) below which formed part of the option grant made to each named executive officer, no stock appreciation rights were granted to these executive officers during the 2001 fiscal year.